 It is vital to the national interests of both Israel and the United States that our two countries continue to be collaborative allies.
 It cannot be overstated how critical our Israeli partners are in pushing back against Iranian aggression, as well as setting the example of a vibrant democracy for its neighbors.
 This is why we should continue to support our mutual goals for the stability of the region and its people.
 Movements such as Boycott, Divest, and Sanction Israel (BDS) only serve to further the conflict, elevate the violence, and harm those they seek to help.
 That is why I will always oppose BDS.

 It is my firm belief that the Palestinian people’s national aspirations are just, and that the United States must be a partner in realizing a modern, prosperous Palestine.
 That is why I support a two-state solution.
 We need to renew our focus as an international leader in peace and help end this conflict.
 The United States, acting as an honest broker, can help administer a bilateral solution that relies on compromises from all sides, and incorporates the most critical values and objectives shared by both peoples, most importantly, the yearning for a safe and secure homeland.
+I believe that the unilateral annexation of Israeli settlements in Palestinian territory threatens the prospect of a peaceful two-state solution by undermining the viability and prosperity of a future Palestinian state, as well as the security and stability of the region.
+Both sides must do their part to reach a negotiated, peaceful solution, and unilateral action undermines the trust and cooperation necessary to achieve that goal.
 The most important factor in whether any peace plan can be successful, is that it is developed by the parties themselves, on equal footing, without the interference of outsiders.

 There are many opportunities to ease tensions amongst the parties in this conflict, and move us closer to a peaceful resolution.
 By finding strategic policy reforms that ease the pressure of occupation on Palestinians, without reducing Israeli security, we can create an environment where a lasting peace has the greatest chance of success.
 These reforms could potentially include investing in transportation infrastructure connecting the more disparate Palestinian cities and villages in the West Bank.
 They could include ensuring equal labor standards and increased access to employment for Palestinians in Israeli-controlled areas, and equitable access to water in the settlements.
 One objective to give special attention to is expanding economic opportunities for Palestinians, such as developing additional economic zones in the West Bank, and relaxing travel restrictions within the borders of Israel and the territories, and beyond.
 Many of these proposals have support among Israel military and civilian authorities, lending strength to their legitimacy and possibility of success.
 It is critical to me, that although these reforms may seem straightforward, they must be considered through the lens of both Israeli and Palestinian security, and must ultimately be supported by the parties involved.